slightech/MYNT-SDK-IOS/doc/readme_en.md

 STMyntBluetooth.sharedInstance()
 ```
 ### - (void)startScan;
-> Use to start scan mynt (if mynt is paired in system, always return).
+> Use to start scanning mynt (if mynt has paired in system, always return).

 ```
 STMyntBluetooth.sharedInstance().startScan()
 ```

 ### - (void)stopScan;
-> Use to stop scan mynt.
+> Use to stop scanning mynt.

 ```
 STMyntBluetooth.sharedInstance().stopScan()
 ```

 ### @property (nonatomic, assign) BOOL isScanning;
-> You can get the state of Scan with ``isScanning``
+> You can get the state of ``isScanning`` with True / False.
 >
-> ⚠️: If bluetooth is closed, but you did not stopScan, the state of ``isScanning `` always true.
+> ⚠️: If bluetooth is closed, but you do not stopScan, the state of ``isScanning `` will always be true.

 ```
 STMyntBluetooth.sharedInstance().isScanning